Boredoms: Later activities

 In early 2007, the group released Super Roots 9, the first addition to the Super Roots series since 1999 and their first major release since Seadrum/House of Sun.
 It was recorded during a Christmas Eve 2004 concert, making it only the band's third official live release since 1998's Super Seeeeee!!!!!! video (discounting disc two of the Vision Creation Newsun boxset, which included a 35-minute excerpt of a live concert).
 Super Roots 9 also saw the band move from Warner International to the smaller Japanese label Commmons for domestic releases and American label Thrill Jockey for overseas.
 Later, in April, the group (as V∞redoms) played three dates with Sonic Youth in Japan.
 The band also planned to attempt using newly developed contact microphones to record the sounds made by the human body while dancing.

 The band released a live DVD/CD combination called Live at Sunflancisco in December 2007 followed by the remix single Voaltz / Relerer in August 2008, while Eye and Yoshimi have come out with new records of their own this year.
 During a 2008 United States tour with Iron & Wine, Eye used a new seven-necked guitar called the "Sevener" or "Sevena".

 The band released another addition to the Super Roots EP series, titled Super Roots 10, on January 28, 2009.

-Boadrum concerts
+Boadrum performances and concerts

 On July 7, 2007, Boredoms performed a concert entitled 77 Boadrum at the Empire–Fulton Ferry section of Brooklyn Bridge Park in Brooklyn, New York City New York with drummer Muneomi Senju replacing Nishimura.
 The "77" denoted not only the date (7/7/2007) and the start time (7:07pm EDT) but also the number of drummers in the ensemble.
-Eye has said that the number 77 became significant to him when he climbed the Sun Temple and counted 77 steps.
+Eye has said that the number 77 became significant to him when he climbed the Temple of the Sun in Palenque and counted 77 steps.